One-Pot Meatballs & Vegetables in Soy Tomato Sauce

 1. 1

-For the celery, remove the strings and cut them into 3 cm (1.2 in.) pieces.
-Then slice each piece in half lengthwise.
-Remove the core from the onion and slice it thinly.
-Cut the sweet potato into 1 cm (0.4 in.) wide half-moons and soak the slices in water for 5 minutes.
-For the button mushrooms, cut the large ones in half.
+Remove any tough strings from the celery, cut into 3 cm (1.2 in.) widths, then halve each piece lengthwise.
+Remove the onion core and thinly slice.
+Cut the sweet potato into 1 cm (0.4 in.) wide half-moons and soak in cold water for 5 minutes.
+Slice any large button mushrooms in half.

 2. 2

-Add A to the pot and mix well.
-Then add the ground beef and mix well.
-Divide the meat mixture into 8 portions and shape them into balls.
+Add (A) to the pot and mix well.
+Next, add the ground beef and combine well.
+Divide the meat mixture into 8 portions, then shape each into a ball.

 3. 3

-Heat olive oil in a pot over medium, then cook the meatballs for 2 minutes before flipping them.
+Heat the olive oil in a pot over medium, then cook the meatballs for 2 minutes before turning over.

 4. 4

-Add B, onion, mushrooms, celery, sweet potato, and white beans.
-Raise the heat, and cover with a lid once it comes to a boil.
+Add (B), the onion, mushrooms, celery, sweet potato, and white beans.
+Turn up the heat, and cover with a lid once boiling.

 One-Pot Meatballs & Vegetables_Process